Zeutschler/cubedpandas/readme.md

 print(cube.Peter + cube.Mary)       # 850 = (100 + 150) + (250 + 350)

 # Cells can also be reused and chained to access sub-cells.
-# This is especially useful and fast for more complex data structures and repeated access to the cell or sub-cells.
+# This is especially useful and fast for more complex data structures and repeated access to
-# As CubedPandas does some (optional) internal caching, this can speed up your processing time by factors.
+# the cell or sub-cells.
+As CubedPandas does some (optional) internal caching, this may speed up
+# your processing time by factors.
 online = cube["Online"]
 print(online["Apple"])              # 100, the value for "Apple" in "Online" channel print(online.Peter)                 # 250 = 100 + 150, the values for "peter" in "Online" channel